 - Less expensive.
 With no razors and cream or foam to buy all the time, you save money in just a few weeks.
 And good personal trimmers and electric razors last for years without much maintenance.
 To get a good razor shave, you need to use an expensive shaving product and change or sharpen blades frequently.
 Personal trimmer blades are made so that sharpening is never or rarely required.

-When you take time to consider the benefits of this process over wet shaving, you can see that there’s a reason so many guys make this their usual way of getting the look they desire.
+When you take the time to consider the benefits of this process over wet shaving, you can see that there’s a reason so many guys make this their usual way of getting the look they desire.

 Final Thoughts On Dry Shaving With A Personal Trimmer